Fairfax Parent Child Relocation Lawyers

 At Duff & Kronfeld, P.C. in Fairfax County, we understand the sensitive nature of parent-child relocation cases, and we have been helping clients resolve these matters in northern Virginia for more than 20 years.
 While we take every case on its own terms, representing parents on either side, our goal in each instance is to achieve optimal results in the most efficient, cost-effective and professional manner possible.

 The Law And How To Serve Your Child’s Best Interests

 In many cases, it is possible for parents to agree on new child custody and visitation arrangements through negotiation or mediation.
 The court will still need to approve the new terms, but will generally do so if parents have crafted an agreement that carefully addresses the children’s needs.
-This is the best-case scenario, and making it happen often requires the assistance of an experienced attorney.
+This is the best-case scenario, and making it happen often requires the assistance of an experienced Fairfax parent child relocation lawyers.

 If an out-of-court solution cannot be reached, the parent who is seeking to relocate bears the burden of proving to the court that the move will serve the children’s best interests.
 Virginia courts focus on several factors when trying to determine whether a proposed move within the U.S. or out of the country meets that standard.
 These include:

 - The effect that relocation will have on the relationship between the noncustodial parent and the child

 - How drastically the relocation will affect the noncustodial parent’s visitation with the child